Iyouboushi/mIRC-BattleArena/README.txt

 - Fixed an issue with techniques doing too much damage when a player was level synced.
 - Fixed an issue in which Ghost Turkey could show up in other months besides November
 - Fixed an issue with !view-info style doppelganger getting cut off
+- Fixed an issue with the bot not checking left-handed weapons for augments
 - Fixed a bug with !augment list that would say players had no augments even if they did.
 - Fixed a bug with !fullbring when used with +TP items.
 - Fixed a bug in which Inactive monsters would attack even while inactive if they went first in battle